How much does LANAP Gum Disease Treatment Cost?

 What is gum disease?

-Periodontitis is generally known as gum disease or periodontitis.
-It is a bacterial infection of the gums. it grows within the gums pockets and tooth loss is the result due to the destruction of the bone that holds the teeth.
+Periodontitis is generally known as gum disease or periodontal disease.
+Periodontitis is a bacterial infection of the gums.
+It grows within the gum pockets and tooth loss is the result due to the destruction of the bone that holds the teeth.

-Gingivitis is a gum inflammation and may lead to usually gum infection knows as gum disease or periodontitis.
+Gingivitis is a gum inflammation and may lead to usually gum infection known as gum disease or periodontitis.
 In other words, when gingivitis is left untreated, it can advance to periodontitis.
-In patients with periodontitis, these inner layers of the gum pockets are small spaces between teeth and gums and it can collect food debris and eventually become infected.
+In patients with periodontitis, these inner layers of the gum pockets are small spaces between teeth and gums.
+These gum pockets can collect food debris and eventually become infected.

 Poor oral hygiene at home including not brushing and flossing daily, make it easier for gum disease to develop.
-Smoking makes it harder for the gums to repair itself once it becomes infected.
+Smoking makes it harder for the gum to repair itself once it becomes infected.

 Laser Gum Treatment SPECIAL

-For a limited time only we are offering free comprehensive laser gum treatment evaluation, free full mouth x-rays (value $150), and consultation with the certified laser doctor.
-Also, there is a free sedation treatment (value $275), for the patient with dental anxiety, for any laser gum treatment.
-Offer expires on November 30th, 2020 at 4:00 pm.
-TAKE CARE OF YOUR BLEEDING GUMS TODAY! by calling 954-432-7771 or email the doctor at [email protected]
+For a limited time only we are offering free comprehensive laser gum treatment evaluation, free full mouth x-rays (value $150), and consultation with a certified laser doctor.
+Also, there is a free sedation treatment (value $365), for the patient with dental anxiety, for any laser gum treatment.
+This offer expires on July 28th, 2022 at 4:00 pm.
+TAKE CARE OF YOUR BLEEDING GUMS TODAY! by calling 954-432-7771 or emailing the doctor at [email protected]

 Gums can recede or grow over the teeth due to diseases such as gingivitis and periodontitis, gums may also react to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
 If a non-surgical treatment like the deep teeth cleaning known as scaling & root planing doesn't solve the problem, laser surgical procedures may be needed.